ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 ## Introduction

-In this tutorial, we will learn all about virtual machines and how we can build them by taking references from [BlobVM](https://github.com/ava-labs/blobvm).
-It's a virtual machine that can be used to instantiate key-value blockchains for storing files like images, videos, etc. in an efficient way.
+In this tutorial, we will learn all about Virtual Machines and how we can build them by taking references from [BlobVM](https://github.com/ava-labs/blobvm).
+It's a Virtual Machine that can be used to instantiate key-value blockchains for storing files like images, videos, etc. in an efficient way.

 Blobs are small chunks of data.
 In BlobVM, we divide a file into small blobs and store them as a key-value pair.
 The key of these small chunks of a file is linked together as the children of the root.
 This tree is also stored as JSON data against the root's key.